Get started with a few quick questions

 Developer Rates and Cost Comparison

-Peruvian custom software development rates represent substantial savings on software outsourcing cost compared to US domestic rates, while remaining competitive within the Latin American outsourcing market.
-An important distinction: local salary figures (averaging ~96,000 PEN or $25,000 USD annually) aren't what US clients pay a custom software development company.
-Nearshore software development billing rates include agency margins, benefits, infrastructure, and management overhead.
+Peruvian developer rates for custom software development represent substantial savings on software outsourcing cost compared to US domestic hiring, while remaining competitive within the Latin American outsourcing market.
+An important distinction: local salary figures (averaging ~96,000 PEN or $25,000 USD annually) aren't what US clients pay a nearshore development firm.
+Billing rates include agency margins, benefits, infrastructure, and management overhead.

 Outsourcing Billing Rates (What US Clients Actually Pay):